informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

-We require a solution in which each concrete subclass of `GameObject` is responsible for its own behaviour and for processing its own data, so that modifying or extending the this behaviour does not require any modification to other classes.
+We require a solution in which each concrete subclass of `GameObject` is responsible for its own behaviour and for processing its own data, so that modifying or extending this behaviour does not require any modification to other classes.
 To that end, in our next attempt we define a method of the `Zombie` class called `receiveZombieAttack`:

 ```java